ryersondmp/sa11y/README.md

 #### Other notes
 - This version appends tooltips to the end of the body by default to ensure tooltips do not get hidden by conflicting CSS styling.
 If you customize the tooltips to include interactive content, please read [Tippy.js documentation on creating accessible interactive tooltips for keyboard users.](https://atomiks.github.io/tippyjs/v6/accessibility/#interactivity)
-- Using a Bootstrap powered template?
+- Using a Bootstrap-powered template?
 Versions 3+ already include a tooltip library powered by Poppers.js positioning library.
 For performance reasons, you can replace the Tippy.js markup with Bootstrap's tooltip markup.

 ### Create your own rule sets
 1. Create your condition (within the QA module for example.